loicsikidi/tpm-ca-certificates/README.md

 - [ ] Improve certificate catalog
   - ***We are actively looking to expand the number of root certificates included in the bundle.
 Contributions are welcome!*** Please refer to the [Contributing Guide](docs/guides/getting-started/05-contributing.md) for details on how you could help.
-- [ ] Enhance CI/CD pipeline
-  - Monitor certificate links for availability and integrity
-  - Monitor when a root CA is about to expire
-  - Monitor release verification process to ensure it continues to work as expected
-- [ ] Provide a golang-sdk to ease integration in Go applications
+- [ ] Gather feedback from early adopters to improve usability and address real-world needs
+   - Please open discussions or issues on GitHub to share your thoughts!applications
 - [ ] Support offline verification mode for air-gapped or restricted environments
   - References:
     - [GitHub doc: Verify Attestation offline](https://docs.github.com/en/actions/how-tos/secure-your-work/use-artifact-attestations/verify-attestations-offline)
     - [Article: Verifying Cosign signatures offline](https://some-natalie.dev/blog/cosign-disconnected/)
-- [ ] Gather feedback from early adopters to improve usability and address real-world needs
-   - Please open discussions or issues on GitHub to share your thoughts!
 - [ ] Add `tpmtb` in nixpkgs for easy installation via Nix
+- [x] Enhance CI/CD pipeline
+  - Monitor certificate links for availability and integrity
+  - Monitor when a root CA is about to expire
+  - Monitor release verification process to ensure it continues to work as expected
+- [x] Provide a golang-sdk to ease integration in Go

 ## License